User Session Recording Technology for Security and Compliance Training Course

 C/C++ Secure Coding

-21 HoursDeveloping secure C and C++ applications demands stringent defences against malicious exploitation, memory corruption, and the bypass of input validation.
-This course explores common vulnerability patterns, such as buffer overflows, use-after-free errors, integer overflows, and type confusion.
-Participants will implement secure coding guidelines, utilise static analysis tools, and apply defensive programming techniques to mitigate weaknesses, enforce rigorous input sanitization, and produce robust software that withstands cyberattacks.
+21 HoursWriting secure C and C++ code requires rigorous defence against malicious exploitation, memory corruption, and input validation bypasses.
+This programme examines vulnerability patterns including buffer overflows, use-after-free, integer overflows, and type confusion.
+Participants apply secure coding guidelines, static analysis tools, and defensive programming techniques to eliminate weaknesses, enforce input sanitisation, and deliver hardened software resilient against cyberattacks.

 Advanced Java Security